An exciting new approach to developing treatments for dementia by 'repurposing' existing drugs.

 What is Drug Discovery?

-Our innovative approach means that new, better treatments could be available in half the time of a standard drug, bringing hope to people with dementia and their carers.
+The Drug Discovery programme is Alzheimer's Society's innovative approach to dementia treatment development.
+The result of which means new, better treatments could be available in half the time of a standard drug.

 It takes about 20 years and millions of pounds to develop a new drug from scratch.